keesschollaart81/vsts-arm-outputs/Marketplace.md

 ### Filter deployment name

 Optional string to filter deployments by.
 This can be useful if you have concurrent deployments to the same resource group.
-Deployment names in VSTS are the name of the json file plus date and time, so a file CreateKeyVault.json could have a deployment name of CreateKeyVault-20180025-151538-0688.
+Deployment names in Pipelines are the name of the json file plus date and time, so a file CreateKeyVault.json could have a deployment name of CreateKeyVault-20180025-151538-0688.
 In this case, if you want to filter to deployments of this file enter CreateKeyVault as the filter

 ## Complex outputs